It Should Not Cost Life to Give Life

-Maternity Foundation has an entrepreneurial approach that focuses on developing evidence-based solutions that can be scaled up to benefit as many women and newborns as possible.
-The organization has positioned itself as a strong actor within the emerging field of mHealth with solutions such as The Safe Delivery App, which is currently being implemented across sub-Saharan Africa and Southeast Asia.
+Maternity Foundation focuses on developing evidence-based solutions that can be scaled up to benefit as many women and newborns as possible.
+With this approach, the organisation is positioning itself as a strong actor within the emerging field of mHealth, with mobile solutions such as The Safe Delivery App, which is currently being implemented across sub-Saharan Africa and Southeast Asia.

 Since 2010, HRH Crown Princess Mary of Denmark has been a patron of Maternity Foundation.
 The Crown Princess is an active advocate for women’s rights and health, and is a member of the international high-level panel of ICPD and patron for the UN Population Fund.